-The McCormick Collector Bottles in this series are as true to life as serious study of historic records and portraits can make them.
-They have been sculptured and hand painted by skilled craftsmen to be authentic portraits of the Patriots they represent.
+The McCormick Collector Bottles in this series are as true to life as a serious study of historic records and portraits can make them.
+They have been sculptured and hand-painted by skilled craftsmen to be authentic portraits of the Patriots they represent.
 Every serious bottle collector and student of America's early history will want the entire McCormick Patriot Series.

-The McCormick Decanter Should be Empty Before Displaying
+The McCormick Decanter Should Be Empty Before Displaying

 In the McCormick Bicentennial decanters that I have collected over the years I found it is best not to keep the whiskey in the bottle, because keeping any strong alcohol or whiskey in sealed porcelain decanters does not increase the value of the decanter, if anything it will weaken the aging cork, and it makes the collectible decanter harder to sell.
-You cannot sale alcohol on the internet without proper licenses, and most collectors will not ship the collectible Bicentennial decanters full of whiskey in the mail for it is not allowed.
+You cannot sell alcohol on the internet without proper licenses, and most collectors will not ship the collectible Bicentennial decanters full of whiskey in the mail for it is not allowed.

-Keeping your McCormick 1976 Bicentennial Decanter Safe
+Keeping Your McCormick 1976 Bicentennial Decanter Safe

-I would also suggest that if you find a McCormick Bicentennial Decanter that still has a seal on it, and is full of whiskey, please use wisdom to make sure to keep it someplace safe, dry, and out of reach of children.
+- I would also suggest that if you find a McCormick Bicentennial Decanter that still has a seal on it, and is full of whiskey, please use wisdom to make sure to keep it someplace safe, dry, and out of reach of children.

-1976 McCormick Bicentennial Decanter, A good Historic Center
+1976 McCormick Bicentennial Decanter: A Good Historic Center

 I think these McCormick Bicentennial Decanter make a good historic center to add to other decanter collections, McCormick has many more decanters to build a collection with, and many of these masterpieces can be found on eBay.
 There are gunfighters, presidents, famous people like Elvis and much more.
 Some of the most breathtaking I have seen made by other liquor companies are thoroughbred horses, and war heroes on beautiful horses.

-1779, Betsy Ross, A young Widower, Made the United States Flag
+1779: Betsy Ross, A Young Widower, Made the United States Flag

-Betsy Ross was the only Woman on the McCormack Decanters
+Betsy Ross Was the Only Woman on the McCormack Decanters

 Betsy Ross was the only woman on the commemorative McCormick decanters for the Bicentennial year of 1976.
 She was well known as the woman who made the United States Flag, she made many flags for the colony, and soon to be state of Pennsylvania.
 Pennsylvania had formed its own navy during war with Great Britain during the American Revolution.
 The flags that Betsy Ross made for the Pennsylvania navy were overseen by the newly formed Pennsylvania Navy Board.
 They were very impressed with Betsy’s flag designs and so soon the word spread of her designs and she became a legend.

-1976 McCormick Porcelain Whiskey Decanter Thomas Jefferson
+McCormick Ceramic Porcelain Whiskey Liquor Decanter of Thomas Jefferson, Bicentennial 1976

-McCormick Bicentennial Decanter Collection “Thomas Jefferson”
+McCormick Bicentennial Decanter Collection: “Thomas Jefferson”

 McCormick Bicentennial Decanter Collection made one of the model subject “Thomas Jefferson”.
 He was the master many disciplines, which ranged from the surveying of large tracks of land for development, making mathematics practical of every day usage, and Thomas Jefferson made many advancements in horticulture and the mechanics of structures and equipment.
 Thomas was an amazing architect and designed many fine structures that have wonderful classical beauty.

-Jefferson A True Renaissance Man for the Bicentennial Collection
+Jefferson: A True Renaissance Man for the Bicentennial Collection

 A true renaissance man, Thomas Jefferson had a very keen interest in the study of religion and his knowledge of philosophy also earned him the presidency of the prestigious American Philosophical Society.
 Although Thomas was a deeply spiritual man he shunned organized religion, but he was greatly influenced by both the study of Christianity and of deism.
 Thomas Jefferson was well versed and had a great interested in linguistics, he spoke several European languages.

 The Bicentennial McCormick decanter of Patrick Henry (1736-1799) is very well made.
 Patrick was known as the orator of the Revolution, and he inspired many others in the colonies to accept the Declaration of Independence as written by his patriotic friend Thomas Jefferson, Benjamin Franklin and John Adams.
 Patrick famously said, "I know now what course others may take, but as for me, give me liberty or give me death".
 Decanter produced in 1975 for the 1976 Bicentennial and is part of the Patriots Series.
-This beautiful decanter is an whopping 13.5 inches tall.
+This beautiful decanter is a whopping 13.5 inches tall.

-1976, Patrick Henry, Orator of the Revolution, by McCormick Distilling
+1976: Patrick Henry, Orator of the Revolution, by McCormick Distilling

 Patrick Henry, Orator of the Revolution, by McCormick Distilling Company, the American Porcelain Company ...
 A tense uncertainty had gripped the British colonies in North America since the Boston Port Act had been passed by Parliament in March 1774.
 The colonists had reacted to this burdensome port closure by organizing a provincial government body called the First Continental Congress which met in Philadelphia.
-Virginia had choose the young and audacious Patrick Henry as one of that colony's delegates.
+Virginia had chosen the young and audacious Patrick Henry as one of that colony's delegates.

-Patrick Henry had Already gained fame as a Colonial Lawyer
+Patrick Henry Had Already Gained Fame as a Colonial Lawyer